 - 19.1 We recognise that children are capable of abusing their peers.
-Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up". - 19.2 We also recognise the gendered nature of peer-on-peer abuse.
-However, all peer-on-peer abuse is unacceptable and will be taken seriously. - 19.3 Most cases of pupils hurting other pupils will be dealt with under our school's behaviour policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
-Peer on peer abuse is most likely to include, but may not be limited to: - (a) Bullying (including cyberbullying, prejudice-based and discriminatory bullying)
+Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up". - 19.2 We also recognise the gendered nature of child-on-child abuse (previously known as peer-on-peer abuse).
+However, all child-on-child abuse is unacceptable and will be taken seriously. - 19.3 Most cases of pupils hurting other pupils will be dealt with under the Trusts Relationships & Positive Behaviour Policy and/or the individual academy's behaviour guidance, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
+Child-on-child abuse is most likely to include, but may not be limited to: - (a) Bullying (including cyberbullying, prejudice-based and discriminatory bullying) - (b) Abuse in intimate personal relationships between peers

-- (b) Abuse in intimate personal relationships between peers - (c) Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element that facilitates, threatens and/or encourages physical abuse) - (d) Sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element that facilitates, threatens and/or encourages sexual violence) - (e) Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse - (f) Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - (g) Consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery) - (h) Up skirting, which typically involves taking a picture under a person's clothing without their permission, to view their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - (i) Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - (j) Use of drugs or alcohol, where a pupil is forced/coerced to participate in - 19.4 If a pupil makes an allegation of abuse against another pupil: - (a) You must record the allegation (under the 'Peer-on-peer abuse' category) and tell the DSL, but do not investigate it - (b) The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - (c) The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed - (d) The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate - 19.5 For further information refer to the academy's Behaviour Policy (and Anti-Bullying policy). - 19.6 We will minimise the risk of peer-on-peer abuse by: - a) Challenging any form of derogatory or sexualised language or inappropriate behaviour between peers, including requesting or sending sexual images - b) Being vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys
+- (c) Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element that facilitates, threatens and/or encourages physical abuse) - (d) Sexual violence, such as rape, assault by penetration and sexual assault (this may include an online element that facilitates, threatens and/or encourages sexual violence) - (e) Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be standalone or part of a broader pattern of abuse - (f) Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - (g) Consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth-produced sexual imagery) - (h) Upskirting, which typically involves taking a picture under a person's clothing without their permission, to view their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - (i) Initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - (j) Use of drugs or alcohol, where a pupil is forced/coerced to participate in

+19.4 If a pupil makes an allegation of abuse against another pupil:

+- (a) You must record the allegation (under the 'child-on-child abuse' category) and tell the DSL, but do not investigate it - (b) The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - (c) The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed - (d) The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate - 19.5 For further information refer to the Trust Relationships & Positive Behaviour Policy, the academy's Behaviour guidance (and Anti-Bullying policy). - 19.6 We will minimise the risk of child-on-child abuse by: - a) Challenging any form of derogatory or sexualised language or inappropriate behaviour between peers, including requesting or sending sexual images - b) Being vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys